Updated 1st May 2020

-Homeshift Energy is a white label tariff of Effortless Energy Ltd.
+Homeshift Energy is a white label tariff of Colorado Energy Limited.

 Terms and Conditions for domestic energy supply (including Deemed Terms and Conditions) Certain words in these terms and conditions have initial capitals.
 This is because we have given these words specific meanings.
 A list of these words and their meanings can be found at the end.